HISTORY OF BANANA FIBRE:

 Chemical composition of banana fibre is given in below table:

 BANANA FIBRES EXTRACTION PROCESS:

-Peeling process is performed manually.
-Before peeling of trunk( stem), the trunk is parted vertically.
+The peeling process is performed manually.
+Before peeling the trunk( stem), the trunk is parted vertically.
 The trunks are divided into four vertical parts.
-Now peeler starts peeling of the while colour inner bark from the trunk.
-The peeled white portion is collected at the suitable place.
+Now peeler starts peeling off while colouring inner bark from the trunk.
+The peeled white portion is collected at a suitable place.

 The peeled white portion ( inner bark) is processed into a machine having pressure rollers and fibres separating mechanism.
-Since the white inner bark contains huge amount of moisture in it, there for this moisture is required to be eliminated from bark.
+Since the white inner bark contains a huge amount of moisture in it, therefore this moisture is required to be eliminated from the bark.
 The pressure rolls help to squeeze the moisture from fibres.
-For the moisture elimination, the peeled white bark is passed between the rollers nip.
-Moisture eliminats like sugarcane juice extractor.
-The machine operator holds one end of peeled trunk and feeds maximum length of peeled trunk between rollers nip.
+For moisture elimination, the peeled white bark is passed between the rollers nip.
+Moisture eliminates like sugarcane juice extractor.
+The machine operator holds one end of the peeled trunk and feeds the maximum length of the peeled trunk between rollers nip.

 FIBRE TO FIBRE SEPARATION PROCESS:

-When the maximum length of peeled trunk is fed into the machine, the machine operator pulled the trunk back by hand.
+When the maximum length of the peeled trunk is fed into the machine, the machine operator pulled the trunk back by hand.
 When he pulls back the trunk, the fibre separation mechanism comes into play.
-When the operator pulls back trunk, the fibres gets separated automatically.
-The pulp generating during process gets collected in the bottom of machine.
-Now operator repeats same process for other end of bark.
+When the operator pulls back the trunk, the fibres get separated automatically.
+The pulp generated during the process gets collected at the bottom of the machine.
+Now operator repeats the same process for another end of bark.

 WASHING AND SUN DRYING:

 The fibres are washed into the water tank properly.
 The fibres are squeezed and hung on the wooden railing for sun drying.
 When the fibre gets dried completely, they are packed and sent to spinning centres for yarn manufacturing.

 1- The banana fibres give an appearance like bamboo fibres.